fscelliott/docsdonewell/_posts/2015-05-08-more-work-in-coding-land.md

 deep in our version control system!

 ## Someone else is calling me a code architect!
-Even though I consider myself
-a hacker...
+Even though I consider myself a hacker.
 There's a couple other writers on my floor who also code, and one of them invited me to collaborate on a project recently.
 It went great--he handled most of it, I handled all the file I/O portions, and we ended up with a tool